mgarcia2895/Notre-Dame-MSBA-Content/README.md

 - Python 3.8 or higher
 - Streamlit library
 - Required Python libraries (listed in `requirements.txt`)
+- If it's not installed run:
+- pip intall streamlit

 ## Installation
 1. Clone the repository: